UseKeyp/oauth2-client-redwood/README.md

 ## Next steps

 - [ ] Add revokation feature to frontend
+- [ ] Publish client as package `oauth2-client-redwood`, and allow easily configuring new clients.
 - [ ] Add more providers, and have them working in the demo (your help needed!)
 - [ ] Simplify code (maybe make it a package?) and improve documentation
 - [ ] Improve the UI